GZU-Image-Video-Lab/NBIQA/README.md

 1. Load the image, for example

     img = imread('test.bmp');

 2. Call this function to calculate the quality score:

-    If The input image is a synthetically distorted image, input 1 as the second parameter
-         For example: score = pred_score(feats,1);
+    If The input image is the synthetically distorted image, input 1 as the second parameter, for example score = pred_score(feats,1);
-    Else, The input image is a theauthentically distorted image, ipnut 2 as the second parameter
-         For example: score = pred_score(feats,2);
+    Else, The input image is the authentically distorted image, ipnut 2 as the second parameter, for example score = pred_score(feats,2);

 # Dependencies